JuliusMannes/NatComPoker/README.md

   ![Poker](https://github.com/JuliusMannes/NatComPoker/blob/master/imgs/img.jpg)

 ## Hello, dear teacher!
-  This is our repository containing the code for the project.
+  This is our repository, containing the code for the project.
   In the code section there are a lot of different .py files, most of which you can ignore, as they are part of the PyPokerEngine.
 Most of the code from that engine is not changed by us.
-  The 'interesting' pieces of code, or files that we created are all to be found in the /poker/code directory (immediatly     there, so not in the /poker/code/PyPokerEngine directory.
+  The 'interesting' pieces of code, or files that we created are all to be found in the /poker/code directory (immediately     there, so not in the /poker/code/PyPokerEngine directory).
 We have changed only a few lines in the engine's code to make it   working with our implementation.

   I hope very much that the code is just executable as is, when all the code was copied to a local destination.
 Sometimes we had trouble setting things up on different machines.
 If you run into trouble, we would appreciate if you would contact us before giving us a worse grade.